-All recorded child protection concerns must be passed to the DSL following completion of the Initial Concern Form (Appendix 1) as soon as possible.
+All recorded child protection concerns must be written into the CPOMS system as soon as possible.
 The DSL will need to make a professional judgement about what action needs to be taken.

 All records of child protection concerns, disclosures or allegations are to be treated as sensitive information and should be kept together securely and separately from the child's general school records and stored until the child's 25th birthday.